 Presbyterian Theological Seminary, a Master of Theology in Pastoral Care from

 Southern Baptist Theological Seminary, a Post-Graduate Certificate in Patient

 Counseling from Virginia Commonwealth University, and the Doctor of Ministry

 degree from United Theological Seminary in Dayton, Ohio.

-Bishop Snorton is the Chair of the Board of Trustees of Miles College, Fairfield, Alabama, as well as the Chair of the Department of Lay Ministries of the CME Church.
-She serves on the Pan-Methodist Council and as Chair of the Family Life Committee of the World Methodist Council.
+Bishop Snorton is the Chair of the Board of Trustees of Miles College, Fairfield, Alabama.
+She serves on the Pan-Methodist Council, the governing board of the National Council of Churches, President of Churches Uniting in Christ and as Chair of the Family Life Committee of the World Methodist Council.

 several boards and committees of the Christian Methodist Episcopal Church,